County courts, administrative courts, district courts and the Supreme Court

 Tartu County Court, Kalevi 1, 51010 Tartu, Estonia

 These institutions resolve legal disputes.
 There are four county courts: Harju County Court, Viru County Court, Tartu County Court and Pärnu County Court.
-There are two administrative courts: Tallinn Administrative Court and Tartu Administrative Court.
+There are two administrative courts, located in Tallinn and Tartu.
 In the second stage (the appeal stage), the Administrative Chambers of the Tallinn and Tartu district courts review rulings given by the administrative court.
 At the highest stage rulings are reviewed by the Administrative Chamber of the Supreme Court.

-If an individual considers that a person in public law (such as the State or local government) has violated their rights or restricted their freedoms through an administrative act or process they may bring the matter before the administrative court.
-Disputes regarding the ownership reform or land reforms, public services, tax administration, citizenship and immigration issues, as well as public procurement, state property, building and planning and state responsibility are heard by the district court.
+If an individual considers that a person in public law (such as the State or local government) has violated their rights or restricted their freedoms through an administrative act or process they may bring the matter before an administrative court.
+Disputes regarding the ownership reform or land reforms, public services, tax administration, citizenship and migration issues, as well as public procurement, state property, building and planning and state responsibility are heard by the district courts.

-Cases involving infringements of rights under civil law, such as contractual disputes, family cases, disputes concerning law of succession and property law, issues concerning the activities and management of business and non-profit organisations, as well as intellectual property disputes and bankruptcy cases and questions relating to employment law may be brought before the county court.
-This is just a brief list of the matters handled by county courts under the Code of Civil Procedure.
+Cases involving infringements of rights under civil law, such as contractual disputes, family cases, disputes concerning law of succession and property law, issues concerning the activities and management of businesses and non-profit organisations, as well as intellectual property disputes and bankruptcy cases and questions relating to employment law may be brought before a county court.
+This is just a brief list of the matters handled by county courts under the Code of Civil Procedure

 When the court receives an application it checks whether it meets the requirements and whether the state fee has been paid.
-If the application is incomplete, the court sets a deadline by which any shortcomings must be made good.
-If the shortcomings have not been made good by the deadline, the court terminates the proceedings.
+If the application is incomplete, the court sets a deadline by which any shortcomings must be rectified.
+If the shortcomings have not been rectified by the deadline, the court terminates the proceedings.
 If the application meets the requirements the court sends it to the opposing party for a response.
 The court gives its decision within a reasonable period of time by issuing a notice admitting or rejecting the case.

 When an investigation has been completed, the police prepares a file and sends it to the Prosecutor’s Office, which:

-- sends it for information to the alleged offender and to you if it considers the investigation complete, and then draws up a bill of indictment and sends it to the court;
+- sends it for information to the alleged offender and to the victim (upon request, see Section 224(2) of the Code of Criminal Procedure) if it considers the investigation complete, and then draws up an indictment and sends it to the court;

 - requires the police to carry out further investigations, or